apollographql/apollo-kotlin/ROADMAP.md

 ## [Apollo Kotlin Faker](https://github.com/apollographql/apollo-kotlin-faker)

 The community has given some consistent feedback around testing and data builders in particular.
 [Apollo Kotlin Faker](https://github.com/apollographql/apollo-kotlin-faker) is now available for rapid schema-driven testing, a pattern that we have seen used with success in other Apollo projects.
-This library is now available in a v0 form - your feedback will be extremely valuable in shaping the API.
+This library is released in a v0 form - your feedback will be extremely valuable in shaping the API.

 Data builders are still available, but the `FakeResolver` API will eventually be replaced by the analogous functionality in Apollo Kotlin Faker.